 Work together with your spouse or significant other to set limits on flexible expenses and try to pay with cash as much as possible.
 If you use credit cards, set a monthly spending limit and pay the balance off when the bill arrives.
 Set up a savings plan and decide how much money you plan to place in savings and retirement accounts each month.
 Automate transfers to these accounts from your paychecks if available through your employer.

-Pay bills on a regular schedule, weekly or bi-weekly and from the same location, like your dining room table or home office.
+Pay bills on a regular schedule, weekly or biweekly, and from the same location, like your dining room table or home office.
 This will help you get into a routine.
 Decide who will be responsible for paying the bills, balancing the checkbook and making sure you are sticking to the budget.
-Set up online bill payments or through automatic deductions for your reoccurring bills.
+Set up online bill payments or through automatic deductions for your recurring bills.

 - Check your bank accounts online often so you always know how much money is in your account.